 - Submit all application materials (see application checklist below)

 |November through April||Applications reviewed by Admissions Committee|

-|May 1||Applicants who meet the February 15 deadline will be notified of admission decision no later than May 1|
+|May 1||Applicants who meet the March 15 deadline will be notified of their admissions decision no later than May 1.|

 Completed application form